 The nonprofit event will be held on Saturday, November 3, in two parts — a teaching session from 1:30 to 4:00 p.m. and an evening dance party from 7:00 to 9:00 p.m. — at the People Plus community center, 35 Union Street, one block west of Maine Street, in downtown Brunswick.
 All are welcome for both parts of the event.
 Suggested donation $10.

-“Marcie is a fantastic teacher — clear, kind, easy to understand, and very energizing,” says Solange Kellerman, chair of the Folk Dance Brunswick entertainment committee that organized the event.
-“She also has a great sense of humor.
-These are beautiful dances, with beautiful music — and people love learning them.
-It’s going to be a great night!”
+“Joe is an exciting teacher — fun, easy to understand, and very energizing,” says Solange Kellerman, chair of the Folk Dance Brunswick entertainment committee that organized the event.
+“These Greek dances are beautiful, with beautiful music — and people love learning them.
+It’s going to be a great event!”

 Joe was born and raised in greater Boston.
 Of Greek and Italian ancestry, he was exposed Greek music and dance at an early age.
 He began his formal study of traditional Greek dance in 1975 during a semester-abroad program in Athens.
 Since then he has done extensive independent research in Greek folk music and dance and has compiled an exhaustive library of scholarly research, video recordings, and musical archives.
 He has danced for and advised several Greek American performing groups.
 In 1982, under the sponsorship of the National Endowment for the Arts and the Ethnic Folk Arts Center, he directed the Greek Music Tour, composed of highly esteemed practitioners of traditional music from both Greece and the U.S. immigrant community who performed throughout the northeastern U.S.